holoviz-topics/examples/doc/developer_guide.rst

 git repository, ``REF`` is a git reference (e.g a git tag or simply ``master`` to point to the very latest version) and ``PACKAGE`` is the name of the corresponding Python package.
-This syntax will use pip to fetch the necessary code, checkout the specified git reference and install the package.
+This syntax will use pip to fetch the necessary code, check out the specified git reference, and install the package.

 4. Make sure it works